PerryThePlatypusPlumber/bio/README.md

 My current work focuses on education policy, especially the application of behavioral economics to education and child development.
 Besides doing research, I teach high-school & do business consultation.

 **Does technology adoption explains the performance gap of high/low-income high-achieving students?
-Evi- dence from HKDSE** with Rach Wang (HKU)
+Evi- dence from HKDSE**

 * Abstract: Most schools allow programming calculators in mathematics exams, but using them imposes learning and computation costs.
 I find that permitting calculators widens the performance gap between high- and low-income high achievers.
 Regarding to the high-achieving-student group, high-income students’ calculator programs have longer digit strings, more functions, and have better understanding of default features.
-Consistent with this mechanism, our prior study shows that private tutoring mainly improves multiple-choice performance rather than step-written (long-answer) questions.
+Consistent with this mechanism, my prior study shows that private tutoring mainly improves multiple-choice performance rather than step-written (long-answer) questions.
 This income-related gap narrows when low-income students also receive private tutoring.
 Finally, I show that private tutoring has not produced significant causal effects on knowledge-level performance for advanced questions; instead, it raises achievement by reducing uncertainty from false calculations and saving time on easy and mid-level computations. *
-*
-**‘’Optimal Schooling Hours, Quality Sleeping and Diminishing Marginal Return**

-<ins>*I compare three different arrangements of schooling period {(06:00 – 22: 00), (08:00 – 22:00), (06:00 – 20:00)} and to see the impact to children using field experiment in Jinggangshan, China.
-Details In draft.*</ins>
+**What graded in school grades in school: Insights from Hong Kong** (With Rach Wong)

+*Abstract: We find evidence that schools in Hong Kong exhibit score in/deflation in English Writing exam results.
+Given that the information cost of revealing true performance is high, high-achieving schools may under-estimate students’ per- formance, while under- performing schools may over-estimate it.
+To reduce the teacher- grading-bias drives these patterns, we mitigate it by remarking students’ scripts and providing revised signaling to indicate their actual performance.
+We implement this using an online class- room structure with weekly assignments.
+Both “Revised signaling” and the message treatment increase students’ time input devoted to English.
+However, both interventions also lead to a reduction in students’ expected grades (in terms of the grades they anticipate obtaining).*

 I had wrote serval simple work on NBA and labor market, some are for course work.